envoyproxy/data-plane-api/README.md

 are also welcome, but any major changes or suggestions should be coordinated in a tracking issue with the authors.

+New features that correspond to the v2 API are initially tracked in this repository.
+When they are agreed upon and the related PRs are merged, they should be closed out and a corresponding issue created in https://github.com/lyft/envoy/ and tagged with `v2 API`.
+A reference to the closed issue should also be included.

 ## Principles

 * [Proto3](https://developers.google.com/protocol-buffers/docs/proto3) will be